mattsaxon/HASS-Jablotron80/README.md

     code_panel_disarm_required: [True if you need a code to be sent to physical panel on disarming, Default True]
     code_arm_required: [True if you want a code to need to be entered in HA UI prior to arming, Default False]
     code_disarm_required: [True if you want a code to need to be entered in HA UI prior to disarming, Default True]
+    sensor_names: [Optional mapping from sensor ID to name in JSON format for more user friendly triggered information]
 ```

 Example: